S-Belon/Python-Project/README.md

 └── README.md
 ```

-## Contributing
+## Author
-- **Sander Belon**: Responsible for connecting the data to the dashboard and building the analysis tools.
-- **Rafiga**: Responsible for the README file and other documentation.
+- **Sander Belon**

 ## Requirements
 - Python 3.7 or higher
 - Streamlit
-- Any other specific packages or libraries used
+- Any other specific packages or libraries used specified in requirements.txt

-## Known Issues
-- README file is still being finalized.
-- Integration of some examples into MAIN.py is in progress.

-## Grading Criteria
-The final project will be assessed based on the following criteria:
-- **Runability**: The code should execute without errors.
-- **Organization**: The code and project files should be well-organized.
-- **Appearance**: The dashboard should be visually appealing.
-- **Added Value**: The insights provided by the dashboard should be valuable and informative.
-- **Understanding of Course Materials**: The project should illustrate a clear grasp of the materials covered in the course.

-## License
-MIT

 `